aosmanski/Genome_Cookbook/README.rst

-Check out the :doc:`Cookbook` section for the full course module!
+Check out the Cookbook section for the full course module!

-For software requirements and installation instructions, enter the :ref:`Cookware`.
+For software requirements and installation instructions, tour our non-stick Cookware.

-Follow the aroma trail of our various datasets in the :doc:`Spice Rack`.
+Follow the aroma trail of our various datasets in the Spice Rack.